onetapbeyond/gen_metrics/bench/README.md

 traced---pipeline [max_demand:    1]        0.0156 - 2.06x slower
 ```

 On our test hardware, all tests except `traced-pipeline [max_demand: 1]` managed to push approximately 2.0 million messages through their respective GenStage pipelines within the 30 second test window.
 That's approximately 67k messages-per-second.
 However, the `traced-pipeline [max_demand: 1]` test only managed to push approximately 1.0 million message through its GenStage pipeline.
-How can explain this difference?
+How can we explain this difference?

 The answer is simple as soon as you understand the difference between the between the `rate-of-calls` and the `rate-of-throughput` within a pipeline.